 Even though these periodic outbreaks continue despite nearly every child in the US getting MMR shots, the CDC, your pediatrician, school principal, neighbor, auntie, and everyone else will tell you it’s your fault there’s an outbreak, if your child didn’t get an MMR shot.
 Even if your child is well while all the vaccinated kids are getting sick with measles, they will still believe this to be true and will still blame you for it.

 That’s when you might whip out this pearl: “This outbreak demonstrates that transmission of measles can occur within a school population with a documented immunization level of 100%” (see 1980’s link above).
 There you have it: Every kid in the school where this outbreak occurred had been fully immunized.
 Every.
 Single.
 One.
-And this is not an unusual scenario.

 If that doesn’t seem crazy enough, here’s how the CDC explained this disconcerting fail of MMR vaccine, in the carefully investigated and documented 1983 outbreak: “…this outbreak may have resulted from chance clustering of otherwise randomly distributed vaccine failures in the community.”
 Of course, this missive wraps the topic by saying it’s important to get vaccinated.
 Meanwhile, acquiring measles infection from vaccination itself has been documented.

 Obviously, MMR vaccination is not eradicating measles.
 It may even be spreading measles.
 And risks from this vaccine are real.
 Personally, I have worked with many families who are certain that the descent into autism that their children experienced was due to an MMR shot.
 Reviewing their medical charts carefully, I can’t disagree.
 What’s a parent to do?

 This is a huge topic, and I can’t begin to tackle it in a single blog.
 For more on why measles vaccines may be failing us more than we know, start here.